 Also released on this day, on Decca Single #18524, were Judy’s recordings of “That Old Black Magic” and “I Never Knew (I Could Love Anybody Like I’m Loving You.”
 Judy had recorded both on July 26, 1942, during a recording session with Gene Kelly at which the two duetted on “For Me And My Gal” and “When You Wore A Tulip.”
 All four were also released on “The Judy Garland Second Souvenir Album.”

-Decca went to their vaults to create this album, and a few new singles releases, due to a current music industry strike.
+Decca went to their vaults to create this album due to a current music industry strike.
 The President of the American Federation of Musicians, James Petrillo, announced a ban on their members making any recordings when the union’s existing contract with the recording industry expired on August 1, 1942.
 Luckily for Decca, they had several unreleased Garland tracks to choose from.

-Decca would be the first to settle with the union in late 1943.
+Decca was the first label to settle with the union in late 1943.
 By that time, Judy had signed another contract to record another 12 sides for the label, which would result in the second Garland “Cast Album”, this time for her final co-starring role with Mickey Rooney, Girl Crazy (MGM 1943).

 Also on May 20, 1943, this notice went out that Judy was scheduled to appear with Andre Kostelanetz and the Philadelphia Symphony Orchestra.
 Judy appeared with Kostelanetz at the Robin Hood Dell on July 1st (not May 24th as the notice states).
 It was, in fact, her very first concert appearance and a forerunner of her legendary concert years that began eight years later.

 May 20, 1947: Judy enjoyed the first day of a rare five days off from MGM.
 She had returned to the studio in December 1946 to begin work on The Pirate after having given birth to Liza Minnelli.